makew0rld/tiktok-link/README.md

 Dependencies are managed with [Poetry](https://python-poetry.org/), because it's the best.
 External dependencies are yt-dlp and ffmpeg.

-The bot is run with the `./run` script.

 ## License

 tiktok-link is licensed under the AGPL v3.0.
 This means that if you fork the bot and run it on Reddit, you have to publish your source code!
 See [LICENSE](./LICENSE) for details.